 In a far corner of the resort, just next to the Enchanted Forest, lies a small village inhabited by little fable folk and forest spirits.
 Although it’s rare to catch a sighting of them, they work day and night to keep everything neat and tidy using tiny windows and doors that secretly allow them access.
 The Enchanted Village promises the most magical stay at the resort with plenty of quirky touches and a great oak tree which is illuminated with hundreds of fairy lights every night.

 Car parking for the Enchanted Village is sign posted as you drive into the entrance of the Alton Towers Resort.
-Once parked, head over to the entrance to the main building signposted as the ‘Enchanted Village Welcome Desk’, where staff will provide you with two keycards to your Woodland Lodge and a map of the village.
+Once parked, head over to the entrance to the main building signposted as the ‘Enchanted Village Welcome Desk’.
 Be aware that Luxury Treehouse guests will need to head to the Alton Towers Hotel in order to check-in, where they’ll then be escorted to their treehouse via golf buggy.

-Check-in is from 3pm, although you can check in earlier if your room is ready, and check-out is at 10am.
+Check-in is from 3pm for Woodland Lodge guests and 2pm for Luxury Treehouse guests, although you can check in earlier if your room is ready.
+Check-out is at 10am, although the option of a later checkout is available at an additional charge.
 If you want to spend the day enjoying the resort’s attractions either prior to check-in or after check-out, the porters will be happy to hold onto any luggage you may have.

 These are the Enchanted Village’s main accommodation, located in small clusters around children’s play areas throughout the village.
 They represent the cheaper end of the resort’s accommodation options.